ryardley/use-reducer-enhancer/README.md

 This package allows you to use standard Redux middleware with React Hooks' `useReducer` hook.

+## Works with Redux middleware

-You might want to consider this experimental but it has so far been tested with:
+So far this library been tested with:

 * [Thunk](examples/thunk)

-## Contibuting

-PR's and issues most welcome!
+...more to come

 ## Install